 Although his attitude may seem rather harsh, it made a huge impact on me; it taught me to never give up and to always not only complete what I started but to do the best work I could possibly do.

-My parents set a great example for me by always taking the time to talk to me about anything and everything and by demanding that I be honest not only with them, but with myself.
+My parents set a great example for me by always taking the time to talk to me about anything and everything and by demanding that I be honest not only with them, but with myself as well.

-"These people honor me with their lips, but their hearts are from me " (Matthew 15:8)
+"These people honor me with their lips, but their hearts are far from me " (Matthew 15:8)

 The Psalmist says, "People all lie to their neighbors; lying lips spoken with deception (Psalm 12:2) We have seen how Joseph's brothers had deceived their father about the fate of Joseph (Genesis 37:31-35) However, today we see also that they knew in their hearts that they could not deceive God, " Surely we are being punished because of our brother."
 (42:21)

 Although He already knows your heart and words, God wants you to be honest with him,

 He likes candor, He wants you to tell him honestly what is in your heart today.

 John 8:32 And you will know the truth, and the truth will set you free

 I grew up with the bad habit of exaggerating or elaborating and until quite recently I never thought of it as lying.
 After I started the Courts of Heaven program I came to realize that what I thought of as fish tales were in fact lies.
 The Courts of Heaven taught me to ask God in prayer to show me the things about myself that He would like me to change.

 He did so without any delay, and my exaggerating was on the top of the list.
 Now if and when I do it, I flush with guilt because I know He heard me.
 He helped me understand that exaggerating was actually a form of lying and that always telling the truth with love and compassion for the listener demonstrates that element of integrity that is so very important in building relationships with others.
 It establishes trust.